JetBrains/intellij-platform-gradle-plugin/integration-tests/README.md

 └── ...
 ```

-To introduce a new module to the Integration Tests set, it is required to create a new directory within the `integration-tests` module and provide `build.gradle.kts`, `settings.gradle.kts`, `src`, `verify.main.kts`, similar way to other modules.
+To introduce a new module to the Integration Tests set, it is required to create a new directory within the `integration-tests` module and provide `build.gradle.kts`, `src`, `verify.main.kts`, similar way to other modules.

 The `build.gradle.kts` should apply the Gradle IntelliJ Plugin without the version specified and define dependencies of the `integrationTest` task:
 ```kotlin